netobserv/netobserv-ebpf-agent/docs/config.md

 ## Development-only variables

-The following configuration variables are mostly used for development and fine-grained debugging, so any user should need to change them.
+The following configuration variables are mostly used for development and fine-grained debugging, so no user should need to change them.

 * `BUFFERS_LENGTH` (default: `50`).
 Length of the internal communication channels between the different processing stages.
+* `KAFKA_ASYNC` (default: `true`).
+If `true`, the message writing process will never block.
+It also means that errors are ignored since the caller will not receive the returned value.
 * `LISTEN_INTERFACES` (default: `watch`).
 Mechanism used by the agent to listen for added or removed network interfaces.
 Accepted values are:
   - `watch`: interfaces are traced immediately after they are created.
 This is